drusk/attendance/README.md

 attendance
 ==========

-Web application for taking attendance
+A web application for taking attendance.
+It is a toy project for playing around with JavaScript, Express, and other web technologies.